apache/spark/docs/streaming-kafka-integration.md

 This approach has the following advantages over the receiver-based approach (i.e. Approach 1).

 - *Simplified Parallelism:* No need to create multiple input Kafka streams and union them.
 With `directStream`, Spark Streaming will create as many RDD partitions as there are Kafka partitions to consume, which will all read data from Kafka in parallel.
-So there is a one-to-one mapping between Kafka and RDD partitions, which is easier to understand and tune.
+So there is an one-to-one mapping between Kafka and RDD partitions, which is easier to understand and tune.

 - *Efficiency:* Achieving zero-data loss in the first approach required the data to be stored in a Write Ahead Log, which further replicated the data.
 This is actually inefficient as the data effectively gets replicated twice - once by Kafka, and a second time by the Write Ahead Log.
 This second approach eliminates the problem as there is no receiver, and hence no need for Write Ahead Logs.
 As long as you have sufficient Kafka retention, messages can be recovered from Kafka.